|

 Christ he is very strong, and will demonstrate this strength when he comes

 to see them.
-In
+At

 verse 5 Paul tells these people “to examine themselves to see if they